You’ll never forget

 Optional tour* (with local professional guide)

-You will have a chance to choose whether to spend the day with us and a professional local guide who will explain you until the last detail what lays behind buildings of Berlin, among all Reichstag, the Parliament of Germany, next to it the iconic Brandenburg Gate, and famous monument to holocaust, masterpiece of Heisman.
+You will have a chance to choose whether to spend the day with us and a professional local guide who will explain you until the last detail what lays behind buildings of Berlin, among all Reichstag, the Parliament of Germany, next to it the iconic Brandenburg Gate, and the famous holocaust memorial, masterpiece of Heisman.

 We will continue to the Checkpoint Charlie, running across a good portion of the formerly wall of Berlin, destroyed in ’89, surely the most important political event of Germany in the past 50 years.
 If there is time, we will get to famous Alexanderplatz, where you will have an opportunity to lift up to symbol of the Berlin skyline, the TV tower, and watch the impressive views.